 MAXIMUM TRANSFER CREDIT BY PROGRAM

-All students must complete a minimum of 45 upper-division credits at NewSchool to fulfill residency requirements for a 4-year degree program.
-The Bachelor of Architecture has a minimum of 90 credits of which 45 must be upper division.
-Students with extenuating circumstances may file a petition with the program chair in order to complete a limited number of these final credits outside of NewSchool.
 Students will be required to meet all remaining coursework as deemed appropriate by the Admissions Committee.
-Students' placement in the program will be based off of previous coursework and portfolio submitted with the students' applications.
+Students' placement in the program will be based off of previous coursework and the portfolios submitted with the students' applications.

 ARTICULATION AGREEMENTS